Cradle-to-cradle design: Structure

-The certification is available at several levels: basic, silver, gold, platinum, with more stringent requirements at each.
-Prior to 2012, MBDC controlled the certification protocol.

 Health

 Currently, many human beings come into contact or consume, directly or indirectly, many harmful materials and chemicals daily.
 In addition, countless other forms of plant and animal life are also exposed.
 C2C seeks to remove dangerous technical nutrients (synthetic materials such as mutagenic materials, heavy metals and other dangerous chemicals) from current life cycles.
 If the materials we come into contact with and are exposed to on a daily basis are not toxic and do not have long term health effects, then the health of the overall system can be better maintained.
 For example, a fabric factory can eliminate all harmful technical nutrients by carefully reconsidering what chemicals they use in their dyes to achieve the colours they need and attempt to do so with fewer base chemicals.

 Economics

 The C2C model shows high potential for reducing the financial cost of industrial systems.
 For example, in the redesign of the Ford River Rouge Complex, the planting of Sedum (stonecrop) vegetation on assembly plant roofs retains and cleanses rain water.
 It also moderates the internal temperature of the building in order to save energy.
 The roof is part of an $18 million rainwater treatment system designed to clean 20 e9USgal of rainwater annually.
 This saved Ford $30 million that would otherwise have been spent on mechanical treatment facilities.
 Following C2C design principles, product manufacture can be designed to cost less for the producer and consumer.
 Theoretically, they can eliminate the need for waste disposal such as landfills.